 The Archbishop of Canterbury, Justin Welby, says: “This initiative is sorely needed for the Church in the UK and across the world at this moment, to strengthen our witness to the gospel of Jesus Christ and to harness the considerable wisdom of Christian scholars in this country and beyond.”

-The main outward facing work of the Centre will be a magazine-style website, which will launch early 2023.
-The website will explain and explore aspects of Christian faith in accessible language and offer Christian perspectives on culture and contemporary life.
+The main outward facing work of the Centre is a magazine-style website – Seen & Unseen – which launched in 2023.
+The website aims to explain and explore aspects of Christian faith in accessible language and offer Christian perspectives on culture and contemporary life.
 A theological academic research programme will partner with university theology faculties to explore the task of the Church’s cultural witness in the contemporary context.
 Senior Christian leaders and emerging communicators will be offered a learning programme focused on cultural witness.

 The Centre for Cultural Witness has a small full-time staff led by Bishop Graham Tomlin.
 It is run in collaboration with prominent theological faculties in the UK, Europe and America.
 Funding is provided by donations, including from the McDonald Agape Foundation and the Archbishop of Canterbury’s Charitable Fund.

-Communication: The main outward facing work of the Centre will be a magazine-style website.
-It will feature regular and occasional contributors, well-known names and younger, more diverse voices.
+Communication: The main outward facing work of the Centre is the Seen & Unseen magazine-style website.
+It features regular and occasional contributors, well-known names and younger, more diverse voices.
 Written primarily for the person outside the church, we hope it becomes the go-to place for accessible, intelligent Christian comment on contemporary life and the significance of the Christian faith in shaping culture and transforming lives.

 Learning: To help develop the Church’s voice in public the Centre will draw together prominent Christian leaders with media specialists and academic theologians.
 This will include developing and supporting a network of emerging younger communicators, giving both training and a platform for their contribution.